KorChod/Common-Deal/README.md

 # Common-Deal
 Online platform to associate vendors with a group of customers.
 Vendor agrees that if sufficient amount of potential customers will gather, he's going to sell the product for a wholesale price.
 The purpose of this project was to practice MVC pattern, separating back and frontend, managing database resources through ORM and to finally deploy it on the Microsoft Azure cloud service.

-You can find it here:
+Webpage address:
 http://commondeal.azurewebsites.net/

 There are currently two developers who's been working on this project.
 We've divided work equally so that we could both work on every aspect of this application.

 # Screenshots
-Home page - product list:
+1. Home page - product list:

 ![product_list](git_resources/1.png)

-Filtering offers by product category:
+2. Filtering offers by product category:

 ![product_category](git_resources/2.png)

-Product detail view:
+3. Product detail view:

 ![product_category](git_resources/3.png)

-User registration:
+4. User registration:

 ![user_registration](git_resources/4.png)

-User login:
+5. User login:

 ![user_login](git_resources/5.png)